 The Ph.D.
 Program administers the curriculum that leads to the Doctor of Philosophy in Social Work.

+Semester course; 3 lecture hours.
+3 credits.
+Enrollment is restricted to students with master's-level course work in research methods and introduction to statistics, graduate standing in social work or permission of program director.
+Focused on concentrated study of principles of the quantitative, scientific method for knowledge building, and practice- and policy-related research.
+Special emphasis on the different stages of research methods, including problem formulation, sampling, measurement, design and data collection within the context of professional values, ethics and commitment to social justice.

 Semester course; 4 lecture hours.
 4 credits.
-Prerequisites: master's-level course work in research methods and introduction to statistics; graduate standing in social work or permission of program director.
-First of a three-semester course sequence focused on concentrated study of principles of the quantitative, scientific method for knowledge building, and practice- and policy-related research.
-Special emphasis on the different stages of research methods, including problem formulation, sampling, measurement, design and data collection within the context of professional values, ethics and commitment to social justice.

-Semester course; 3 lecture hours.
-3 credits.
-Prerequisites: master's-level course work in research methods and introduction to statistics, graduate standing in social work or permission of program director; SWKD 701.
-Second of a three-semester course sequence focused on concentrated study of principles of quantitative, scientific method for knowledge building, and practice- and policy-related research.
+Enrollment is restricted to students with master's-level course work in research methods and introduction to statistics, graduate standing in social work or permission of program director.
+A required foundation course in a sequence focused on concentrated study of principles of quantitative scientific method for knowledge-building and practice- and policy-related research.
 Special emphasis on the application of descriptive and inferential statistical techniques within the context of applied social work research.